noreajs/i18n/README.md

 const i18n = new I18n({
     locales: ["en-US", "en-FR"],
     fallback: "en-fr",
     languagesFolder: "i18n" // i18n is the default value and it is optional.
-This folder is going to be created a if not exist in the root folder
 });

 // set the locale